lenh0205/dotnetDoc/SQL.md

 * returns all the records in the first SELECT query that are not returned by the second SELECT query

 ## Database Schema in SQL Server
-* a `logical collection of database objects` such as _tables, views, stored procedures, indexes, triggers, functions_
+* a `a list of logical structures of data` (_tables, views, stored procedures, indexes, triggers, functions_)
-* It can be thought of as a container, created by a database user
+* a  schema is an individual entity (container of objects) distinct from the user who constructs the object

+ v * -> Schemas may be assigned security permissions -> an effective method for distinguishing and defending database objects based on user access privileges

 ### feature
 * A schema can belong to only `one database` whereas a database can have one or `multiple schemas`